Nelson Eddy: Early life

 Living in near poverty, Eddy was forced to drop out of school and moved with his mother to Philadelphia, where her brother, Clark Kendrick, lived.
 His uncle helped Eddy secure a clerical job at the Mott Iron Works, a plumbing supply company.
-He later worked as a reporter with the Philadelphia Press, the Evening Public Ledger, and the Philadelphia Evening Bulletin.
+He later worked as a reporter with The Philadelphia Press, the Evening Public Ledger, and the Philadelphia Evening Bulletin.
 He also worked briefly as a copywriter at N.W.
-Ayer Advertising, but was dismissed for constantly singing on the job.
-Eddy never returned to school, but educated himself with correspondence courses.
+Ayer Advertising but was dismissed for constantly singing on the job.
+Eddy never returned to school and instead educated himself through correspondence courses.

 Career

 Singing

 Eddy developed his talent as a boy soprano in church choirs.
 Throughout his teens, Eddy studied voice and imitated the recordings of baritones such as Titta Ruffo, Antonio Scotti, Pasquale Amato, Giuseppe Campanari, and Reinald Werrenrath.
 He gave recitals for women's groups and appeared in society theatricals, usually for little or no pay.

-He had a job in an iron works factory and then spent ten years as a newspaper reporter.
+Eddy had a job in an iron works factory and then spent ten years as a newspaper reporter.
 He was fired for paying more attention to music than to journalism.
 His first professional break came in 1922, when the press singled him out after an appearance in a society theatrical, The Marriage Tax, although his name had been omitted from the program.

 In 1924, Eddy won the top prize in a competition that included a chance to appear with the Philadelphia Opera Society.
-By the late 1920s, Eddy was appearing with the Philadelphia Civic Opera Company and had a repertoire of roles in 28 operas, including Amonasro in Aida, Marcello in La bohème, Papageno in The Magic Flute, Almaviva in The Marriage of Figaro, both Tonio and Silvio in Pagliacci, and Wolfram in Tannhäuser.
+By the late 1920s, Eddy was appearing with the Philadelphia Civic Opera Company and had a repertoire of 28 operatic roles, including Amonasro in Aida, Marcello in La bohème, Papageno in The Magic Flute, Almaviva in The Marriage of Figaro, both Tonio and Silvio in Pagliacci, and Wolfram in Tannhäuser.